moezy2/onboarding-form/README.md

 - Resend free tier sends from `onboarding@resend.dev`.
 For production, verify a custom domain in Resend and update the `from` field in the workflow.
 - The onmicrosoft.com domain is used for UPNs.
 If your organisation has a verified custom domain in Entra ID, update the UPN suffix accordingly.
 - Guest accounts in Entra ID cannot send email via Graph API.
-A licensed member account or Resend is required for email delivery.
+A licensed member account or a third-party email provider such as Resend is required for email delivery.

 ---